uxkjaer/parse-repository-url/README.md

 # @hbetts/parse-repository-url

-> Parse repository URLs to extract user and project information.
+> Parse repository URLs to extract, SCM platform, domain, user, and project information.

 Occasionally you need to take a Git repository URL, such as `https://gitlab.com/gitlab-org/gitlab-ce` and extract the user/group and project name from the URL for use in other tools and processes.